Sky Captain and the World of Tomorrow: Plot

 As the group attempts to enter Dr. Totenkopf's lair, one scientist is electrocuted by the defense system.
 A hologram of Totenkopf appears, speaking of his hate for humanity and his plans to rebuild it as a new master race.
 Dex disables the lair's defenses and the group discovers Totenkopf's mummified corpse inside with a scrap of paper clutched in his hand: "forgive me".
 He died 20 years previously, but his machines have continued his plan.
 Joe decides to sabotage the rocket from the inside while the others escape.
 Polly tries to tag along but Joe kisses her and then knocks her out.
-Polly recovers, following Joe and saving him from Dr. Jennings' assassin, a female robot.
+Polly recovers, following Joe and saving him from Dr. Jennings' assassin, a female android.
 Joe and Polly then board the rocket.
 Before the rocket reaches 100 km, when its second stage is scheduled to fire and thereby incinerate the Earth, Polly pushes an emergency button that ejects all the animals in escape pods.
 Joe tries to disable the rocket only to be interrupted by the same assassin robot.
 He jolts the robot with its electric weapon and then uses it on the controls, disabling the rocket.
 Joe and Polly use the last pod to save themselves as the rocket explodes.
 Joe and Polly watch the animal pods splash down around their escape pod, while Commander Cook leads a group of flying aircraft carriers towards them.
 Polly then uses the last shot on her camera to take a picture of Joe rather than the animal pods.
 Joe notes that she had forgotten to take the lens cap off.